Fixing Attachment Control Is Not Working Issue in Access!

 • From the Field Name column, you have to choose a blank row and then assign a name for the Attachment field.

-• Being in the same row, tap to the Data Type, choose the Attachment option.
+• Being in the same row, tap on the Data Type, choose the Attachment option.

 Adding The Attachment Field In Datasheet View 2